How to Write a Resume With No Work Experience

 1. Start with a Strong Executive Summary

-2. List Down Your Areas of Expertise
+2. List Your Areas of Expertise

-By highlighting these on your CV, hiring managers can get a good grasp of what you’re capable of doing and/or what you’ve experienced doing from your previous affiliations.
+By highlighting these on your CV, hiring managers can get a good grasp of what you’re capable of doing and/or your experience in previous roles.

 3. Highlight Internship Experiences, Projects, and Co-Curricular Activities

-Describe the primary roles you played, skills and abilities you’ve developed, and significant achievements you’ve accomplished, whether as part of a team or individually.
+Describe the primary roles you played, skills and abilities you’ve developed, and significant achievements you’ve accomplished, whether individually or as part of a team.

-Highlight leadership, communication, organisational, and management skills you’ve learned and demonstrated as these are vital skills hiring managers look for in any candidate.
+Highlight leadership, communication, organisational, and management skills you’ve demonstrated – these are vital skills hiring managers look for in any candidate!